 How to register:

-To register with the City of Georgetown, please complete the Contractor Registration Form and email it along with a copy of your drivers license and copy of your trade license if applicable to firstname.lastname@example.org
+To register with the City of Georgetown, please submit the Contractor Registration Form and upload a copy of your drivers license and copy of your trade license along with the completed form.

 *Once you complete the registration form, you must create a www.mygovernment.org account.
 See below